asherlie/pea/README.md

 * ~~add README~~
 * ~~add unsign functionality~~
 * ~~backup to file~~
-* rename list to printfile, add list command that prints petitions locally
+* ~~rename list to printfile, add list command that prints petitions locally~~
+* return error numbers to client after command execution
 * use less precision for pet_option in packed integer to make more room for petition indices
 * fix undefined behavior in remove_p and remove_sig